-Considering that every Australian runs the greatest risk of being killed or injured in a motor vehicle-related accident, it pays to be aware of accident compensation entitlements and, should the need arise, to know why letting the lawyers at Australian Accident Helpline smooth out your claims process would be the smart play.
+Considering that every Australian runs the greatest risk of being killed or injured in a motor vehicle-related accident, it pays to be aware of accident compensation entitlements and, should the need arise.
+That’s why letting the no win no fee experts at Millner and Knight smooth out your claims process would be the smart play.

 Death or injury strikes like a thief in the night and most people are unprepared for the emotional tsunami that follows the loss of a loved one or the strain of having to cope with injury, personally or to friends and/or family.
 These issues are amplified while also having to deal with a stressful claims process.

-This is where Australian Accident Helpline comes into the picture by providing professional assistance, at no personal cost, while referring your claim to our personal injury-niche lawyers on who are best suited to fighting your claim so that you can have peace of mind and focus exclusively on the healing process.
+This is where Millner and Knight comes into the picture by providing professional assistance, at no personal cost, while referring your claim to our niche lawyers on who are best suited to fighting your claim so that you can have peace of mind and focus exclusively on the healing process.

-• Try and make notes of critical information, if possible, such as a motor vehicle registration numbers and the make or model of cars involved, particularly in a hit-and-run incident, as well as the names and contact details of potential witnesses.
+- Try and make notes of critical information, if possible, such as registration numbers and the make or model of cars involved, particularly in a hit-and-run incident, as well as the names and contact details of potential witnesses.

 You may be still entitled to lifetime care and support for catastrophic injuries paid on an as you go basis, even if you are unable to establish fault against a third party for the accident

 If you are catastrophically injured and are unable to establish fault against a third party involved in the crash, you may be entitled to receive lifetime care and support paid on an as you go basis as part of the expansion of motor injury insurance, which also came into effect on 1 July 2016.